chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketLiquidityFacet.md

 Adds liquidity to multiple liquidity bins of the market in a batch.

+_Throws an `InvalidTransferedTokenAmount` error if the transferred amount does not match the sum of amounts param._

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | recipient | address | The address of the recipient for each liquidity bin. |